disaster-robotics-proalertas/pucrs_campus_gazebo/src/pyson/readme.rst

 Changing the agent belief
 -------------------------

-To change the agent belief, create a new term with the new position and add the belief, as in:
+To change the agent belief, instantiate a new intention and a new term with the new position, and add the belief, as in:

+	intention = pyson.runtime.Intention()
 	term = pyson.Literal("pose", (7, 8))
 	pyson.runtime.add_belief(term, collectPoint2, intention)
+	env.run()

 Agent Subscriber